oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/serialization.md

 "0 0 7 // - 1 0" as `-7//10`, even though this is not how it is serialized.
 We feel
 we should not restrict users when deserialize to formats that may have issues deserializing the same format externally.

-We cannot guarantee that any file that has been manipulated by hand is still valid and should be validated against the schema.
-In the same way we cannot guarantee that any files created externally are valid in terms of the mathematics either.

 Allowing extensions to JSON is not recommended, this is to keep the scope of possible software that can parse the given JSON as large as possible.